“Ultimately, your musical progress will depend more on your skillfulness with the creative process than on any talent.”

 One cause is inner conflict.
-Loads of musicians undercut themselves because their love of music is colliding with an opposing force.
+Loads of musicians undercut themselves because their love of music collides with an opposing force.

-Frequently, that force stems from fear that their musical ambitions will leave them disappointed – that they won’t “have what it takes” or be able to make a living from music.
+Frequently, that force stems from fear that their musical ambitions will leave them disappointed – that they won’t “have what it takes” or be able to make good livings from music.

-Other times, family members ignite conflicts when they chide artists to do something “more practical” or, conversely, push them into music as children.
+Other times, family members ignite conflicts when they chide students to do something “more practical” or, conversely, push them into music as children.

 Conflicts also germinate when students’ musical dexterity isn’t matched by genuine zeal.

 In such situations, students’ prowess earns them scholarships and attention, but they don’t feel internally driven.
-If relentless practicing then prevents them from exploring their other interests, those dormant interests will keep tugging at their heart.
+If relentless practicing prevents them from exploring their other interests, those dormant interests will keep tugging at their hearts.

 Whatever the source of a conflict might be, if rising musicians don’t sort through their feelings and form constructive relationships with music, then the demands of their musical duties will chafe against their unresolved issues.

-In stark contrast, unconflicted artists follow their musical passions tenaciously.
+In contrast, unconflicted artists follow their musical passions tenaciously.

 They also investigate diverse career avenues and entrepreneurial projects, ensuring that they’ll carve out rewarding niches for themselves in the music industry.

-- Examine your actions over the past month or so: Have you consistently acted in ways that support your goals – say, by practicing with enthusiasm, getting along with colleagues, seeking feedback, and pursuing entrepreneurial projects – or not?
+Step 2: Examine your actions over the past month or so: Have you consistently acted in ways that support your goals – say, by practicing deliberately, getting along with colleagues, seeking feedback, and pursuing career-oriented projects?

-- Take stock of your emotions and self-talk over the past month: Have you been positive or negative about your life as a musician?
+Step 3: Take stock of your emotions and self-talk over the past month: Have you been largely positive or negative about your life as a musician?

 Whatever steps you take, though, if you feel that you aren’t living up to your artistic potential, there’s no better time than now to reset your life compass.